 Innovative approachTo quickly identify effective treatment using evidence-based tests using the patients own living cancer cells

-Unmet medical needBile duct cancer is aggressiv and many patients are treated with therapies that do not work
+Unmet medical needBile duct cancer is aggressiv and many patients, both with bile duct cancer and cancers in general, are treated with therapies that do not work

 Large, global marketEstimated global pharma market is USD 2,1–4,2 billion, in addition to the markets for diagnostics and platform technology.I